 6) DO NOT talk about how you want to live a certain lifestyle.
 As an employer, I hear “I don’t want to work as hard.”

 This was a new one for me.
 But I can certainly see his point!
 I have met people who seem to be more concerned with their image than their work ethic.

-I hope this will help you learn how to find a cowboy job, and maybe it will give you the courage to start working towards that goal.
+I hope this will help you learn how to get a job on a ranch, and maybe it will give you the courage to start working towards that goal.

-If you are a ranch manager or owner, I would love to hear what YOU think is the most important advice to someone who wants to cowboy.
+If you are a ranch manager or owner, I would love to hear what YOU think is the most important advice to someone who wants to work on a ranch with no experience.
 Drop me a line in the comments or message me.